You may have heard about Intelligent ERP (Enterprise Resource Planning), but what is it?

 Here’s a quick look at some of the digital technologies and enablers that are transforming and are now native to ERP solutions:

 - Cloud Computing: Cloud computing is a general term for the delivery of hosted services over the internet.
-Cloud computing enables companies to consume a computing resource, such as a virtual machine (VM), storage or an application, as a utility — just like electricity — rather than having to build and maintain computing infrastructures in-house.
+Cloud computing enables companies to consume a computing resource such as a virtual machine (VM), storage, or an application as a utility, rather than having to build and maintain computing infrastructures in-house.

 - Cloud computing services can be private (in-house using virtual machines, etc.), public (third-party service delivered over the internet), or hybrid (a combination of both cloud and on-premise with automation between them).

-- Analytics: Data analytics (DA) is the process of examining data in order to draw conclusions about the information they contain, increasingly with the aid of software.
+- Analytics: Data Analytics (DA) is the process of examining data to make conclusions from the information they contain, increasingly with the aid of software.
 Data analytics technologies and techniques are widely used in commercial industries to enable organizations to make better-informed business decisions.

-- When it comes to manufacturing, this is expanded to Industrial Internet of Things (IIoT), which is the use of internet of things technologies to enhance manufacturing and industrial processes.
-IIoT harnesses the data from sensors and machine to machine (M2M) communication and automation that already exists in industrial settings – and has done for many years.
+- When it comes to manufacturing, this is expanded to the Industrial Internet of Things (IIoT), which is the use of internet of things technologies to enhance manufacturing and industrial processes.
+IIoT harnesses the data from sensors and machine-to-machine (M2M) communication and automation that already exists in industrial settings, and has for many years.
 The Europeans call this Industry 4.0, a nod to the “Fourth Industrial Revolution”.
-It uses machine learning and big data technology to create smart machines that are better than humans at accurately and consistently capturing, analyzing, and communicating real-time data.
-All to enable companies to pick up on inefficiencies and problems sooner, saving time and money and supporting better business decisions.
+It uses machine learning and Big Data technology to create smart machines that are better than humans at accurately and consistently capturing, analyzing, and communicating real-time data.
+All to enable companies to pick up on inefficiencies and problems sooner, saving time and money, and supporting better business decisions.
 In manufacturing, this means greater management of quality control, supply chain visibility and efficiency, and the potential to report on and manage green and sustainable practices.
-In an industrial setting, it is the key to Predictive Maintenance (PdM), better field service, energy management and asset tracking.
+In an industrial setting, it is the key to Predictive Maintenance (PdM), better field service, energy management, and asset tracking.

 - Machine Learning: Machine learning (ML) allows software applications to become more accurate in predicting outcomes without being explicitly programmed, by building algorithms that can receive input data and use statistical analysis to predict an output while updating outputs as new data becomes available.
 The process requires searching through data to look for patterns and adjusting program actions accordingly.
 Algorithms are built by data scientists, however a platform such as SAP Business One, on which OptiProERP is built, comes with some algorithms already built and available, and more are being built all the time.

 - Smart Factories: A smart factory is a highly digitized and connected production facility that relies on smart manufacturing, which is a technology-driven approach that utilizes internet-connected machinery to monitor the production process.
-The goal of SM is to identify opportunities for automating operations and use data analytics to improve manufacturing performance.
-Extensive use of industrial internet of things (IIoT) sensors and devices provide much of the enabling technology, while increasingly sophisticated analytics and smart applications based on AI and machine learning take over much of the routine management tasks, enabling workers, managers and executives to focus on handling exceptions and making sound strategic and tactical decisions.
+The goal of SM is to identify opportunities for automating operations and using data analytics to improve manufacturing performance.
+Extensive use of Industrial Internet of Things (IIoT) sensors and devices provide much of the enabling technology, while increasingly sophisticated analytics and smart applications based on AI and machine learning take over much of the routine management tasks, enabling workers, managers, and executives to focus on handling exceptions and making sound strategic and tactical decisions.

-- The defining characteristics of the smart factory are visibility, connectivity and autonomy.
-Factories have long relied on automation, but smart factories take this concept much further and are able to run without much human intervention.
-Through the use of modern technologies, the smart factory systems can learn and adapt, especially using Digital Twins, in near real time or real time, enabling factories that are far more flexible than those of the past.
+- The defining characteristics of the smart factory are visibility, connectivity, and autonomy.
+Factories have long relied on automation, but smart factories take this concept much further and can run without much human intervention.
+Through the use of modern technologies, the smart factory systems can learn and adapt, especially using Digital Twins, in near real-time or real-time, enabling factories that are far more flexible than those of the past.